PapaPeach/PeachHUD/README.md

 **2)** Inside the file uncomment the line of the customization you want to apply by removing the `//` before the `#base`

+**3)** Some customization options require extra steps to be enabled, those steps are detailed in their respective file

 # Credits
 **Everything:** Hypnotize for creating [SunsetHUD](https://github.com/Hypnootize/Sunset-Hud) and being tremendously helpful!